ClonyPDF home

 Why it fails: glare hides the eye region, the strongest biometric signal; the US and Australia reject glasses outright.

 How to avoid it: remove glasses for the photo unless you have a documented medical exemption.
+See the glasses rules and, if you wear contacts, glasses vs contact lenses.

 4. Non-neutral expression